 How Long is the Drive from Anchorage to Seward Alaska?

-As you drive on Seward Highway be aware.
-Wildlife can cross the road at anytime particularly moose.
+As you drive on Alaska Seward Highway be aware.
+Wildlife can cross the road at any time, particularly moose.

 Train from Anchorage to Seward

-The train follows a similar path to Seward as driving for the first 50 miles.
-The train stops in Girdwood and then continues on towards Seward.
+The Anchorage Alaska train to Seward follows a similar path to Seward as driving for the first 50 miles.
+The train stops in Girdwood and then continues on toward Seward.

 Departs – 6:45 am